logicspark/berryjam/README.md

 ## :busts_in_silhouette: Community

-- [Twitter](twitter): Follow our official Twitter account
+- [Twitter][twitter]: Follow our official Twitter account
-- [Discord](discord): A place where you can get support, feedback or just want to meet and hang out.
+- [Discord][discord]: A place where you can get support, feedback or just want to meet and hang out.
 - [GitHub](https://github.com/logicspark/berryjam): If you wish, you may want to request features here too.
 - For any other inquiries, you may reach out to us at connect@berryjam.dev.